pete13232/frontend-mentor-challenges/README.md

 # **Showcase**

-Below is a curated list of Frontend Mentor challenges I've successfully completed, categorized by the core learning objectives or skills reinforced.
-Each section includes a brief overview, a visual representation, and direct links to both the live deployed version and its dedicated GitHub repository for a deeper dive into the code.
+Below is a list of challenges I've completed, grouped by the key skills they focus on.
+Each includes a short summary, preview image, and links to the live site and GitHub repo.

 ---